jialubio/HPC_tutorial/README.md

 + scancel: Cancel a job.
 + srun: Run a command in parallel on allocated nodes.

-## More Details
-Check out SLURM [documentation](https://slurm.schedmd.com/documentation.html) for more details and advanced functions.
+Check out SLURM [documentation](https://slurm.schedmd.com/documentation.html) for advanced functions.

 # Best Practice
 + For large-scale simulations, it is suggested to make each job within a job array run for at least a few minutes.
 This helps ensure efficient utilization of resources.